Thursday 18 January 2024

 This article comes from Volume Two of a series of five books called Wigston – Window on the Past, published by the Greater Wigston Historical Society.

-Breach in the Southern Wall, taken from Hollings (1840)
+Breach in the Southern Wall, taken from J.F.
+Hollings, the History of Leicester in the Great Civil War (1840)